 List of top 10% (460) hospitals, distinguished for their Medicare patient safety, using 2015 to 2017 data.
 List evaluates 14 types of hospital patient safety incidents, such as leaving foreign objects behind during surgery, pressure ulcers [bedsores], accidental cuts during medical care; deep blood clots, collapsed lung pneumothorax, postoperative hip fracture, bloodstream infection, deaths after surgical complications, and postop sepsis.
 Annual study released 2019 by Healthgrades

-The Leapfrog Group has Evidence-Based Hospital Referral Safety Standards that include recommended volumes for certain procedures.
-They include minimum annual hospital volumes as follows: 40 mitral valve repair and replacement (minimum 10 for a surgeon), minimum 20 for pancreatic resections for cancer (10 for surgeon), esophageal resection 20 (7 for surgeon); 40 minimum for lung resections (15 per surgeon); minimum 50 bariatric surgery for weight loss (20 for surgeon) and other volume standards for rectal cancer, carotid endarterectomy and open aortic procedures.
+The Leapfrog Group has Evidence-Based Hospital Referral Safety Standards that include recommended minimum volumes for certain surgical procedures.
+They include minimum annual hospital volumes as follows: 40 mitral valve repair and replacement (minimum 20 for a surgeon), minimum 20 for pancreatic resections for cancer (10 for surgeon), esophageal resection 20 (7 for surgeon); 40 minimum for lung resections (15 per surgeon); minimum 50 bariatric surgery for weight loss (20 for surgeon); minimum 20 carotid endarterectomy (10 for surgeon) and other volume standards for rectal cancer and open aortic procedures.
 Read about the specifics, then go to the Hospital Quality Ratings category, and check the Leapfrog data for information on your local hospitals.
-Updated 2019
+Updated 2020

 Nevada Hospital Association shows NV hospital performance ratings on Emergency care, Heart care, pneumonia, stroke, COPD, hip and knee, infections, plus patient opinion ratings.
 Shows 2016-2017 data (some data older, to 2015).
 Some measures may be the same as at CMS HospitalCompare website, but dates may vary.
 Scores also for adverse events, surgical complications, mortality, readmissions.
 Consumers may view 3 or more hospitals side-by-side.
 Volume levels for certain procedures are given, but questionably labeled to read that lower volume is better.